3rd Party CDL Driving Testing

-Instructions for Setting an Appointment to Take 3rd-Party CDL Testing
+Instructions for Scheduling an Appointment to Take 3rd-Party CDL Testing

-- A list of available tests will open up.
-Choose the type of test you want to take.
+- You will immediately see a list of available tests, and you may simply choose the relevant testing option from the list.
 Note that each test will take about two hours to complete.

-- Next, you will be directed to a calendar window will open to allow you to choose your test appointment date and time.
-Click on one of the dates in the calendar over the next few weeks (the dates in gray), and all available times for that date pop up.
+- Next, you will be directed to a calendar window that will allow you to choose your choice of testing date and time.
+Select one of the dates in gray and you will see all available testing times for that date pop up.
 Check your preferred time, allowing for at least two hours of testing.

 - You may choose up to three preferred appointments with a time and date for each one.

-- All times are shown in your time zone.
+- All times are automatically shown in your time zone.
 If you will be testing in a different time zone, you can change the default setting below the calendar.

-- Next, click the “Continue” button to go to the next page.
+- Click the “Continue” button to go to the next page.

-- You will be asked to fill out your personal details required, including name, email address, postal address, driver’s license number, and type of test for which you are setting an appointment.
+- You will be asked to fill out your personal details, including name, email address, home address, driver’s license number, and type of test indicated within the appointment.

-- Next, click the “Submit” button to go to the next page.
+- Click the “Submit” button to go to the next page.

-- Upon submitting your appointment you will be prompted to make a payment.
+- After successfully submitting your appointment request, you will be prompted for payment.

 - Click “Continue to Payment” to finish the scheduling process.

-National Training will confirm one of your preferred CDL testing appointments by email.
-We will also provide you with any additional instructions you’ll need to prepare for the test, as well as directions to our Training Grounds, where we will conduct the testing.
+- National Training will confirm your preferred CDL testing appointments by email or phone.
+At that time, we will provide you with any additional instructions you’ll need to prepare for the test, as well as directions to our Training Facility, where testing will be conducted